Skip to main content

 Why it still matters

 In a decade where malls were in decline, Santana Row reminded us what retail could be when thoughtfully designed.
 Whether or not you could afford to live or shop there, it was—and remains—a place to be seen.
-As we look back, Santana Row in 2011 represents a rare example of a “new mall” that actually lived up to the hype.
+As we look back, Santana Row represents a rare example of a “new mall” that actually lived up to the hype.

 Comments